 - A problem about a car (US version).

-- A car is said to go "zero to sixty in six point seven seconds".
+- A car is said to go "zero to sixty in six point six seconds".
 What is its acceleration in m/s2?

-- The driver can't release his foot from the gas pedal.
-(The gas pedal is also known as the accelerator.
-Coincidence?
-I think not.)
-How many additional seconds would it take for the driver to reach 80 mph (assuming the aceleration hasn't changed)?
+- The driver can't release his foot from the gas pedal (a.k.a. the accelerator).
+How many additional seconds would it take for the driver to reach 80 mph assuming the aceleration remains constant?

 - OK, enough with the English units.
 A car moving at 80 mph has a speed of 35.8 m/s.
 What acceleration would it have if it took 5.0 s to come to a complete stop?